arwtsh/Blog/_posts/2025-01-24-SmarterAsserts.md

     {
       if(!bIsInitialized)
       {
+        // Print to log
         UE_LOG(LogTemp, Error, TEXT("Object pools need to be initialized before an object can be requested from it."));

+        // Print to screen
         if (GEngine)
         {
           GEngine->AddOnScreenDebugMessage(-1, 5.f, FColor::Red, TEXT("Object pools need to be initialized before an object can be requested from it."));